George W. Bush to Trump: Free press 'indispensable to Democracy'

 Asked by Lauer whether he would like a special prosecutor to investigate, Bush said, "I think we all need answers."

 "Whether or not the special prosecutor's the right way to go or not, you're talking to the wrong guy," he said.
 "I have great faith in (Senator) Richard Burr for example, he's the head of the Senate Intelligence Committee, really good guy, and an independent thinker.
-And if he were to recommend a special prosecutor then It'd have a lot more credibility with me.
+And if he were to recommend a special prosecutor then it would have a lot more credibility with me."

 Bush, who was president at the time of the Sept.
-11, 2001 attacks, also pushed back at the Trump Administration's controversial attempt to halt migrants from six mostly-Muslim countries from coming to the U.S.
+11, 2001 attacks, also pushed back at the Trump administration's controversial attempt to halt migrants from seven mostly-Muslim countries from coming to the U.S.

 "I think it's very important, for all of us, to recognize one our great strengths is for people to worship the way they want to or not worship at all," he said.
 "I mean the bedrock of our freedom-a bedrock of our freedom is the right to worship freely."